 - Secure loading zones for delivery of equipment

 - Man trap on entry to the datacenter

 The datacenters are physically located in Australia and at a minimum hold the following certifications:

 - ISO 27001

 We consider any system that collects or holds customer data as highly sensitive.
 We utilise the Role-Based Access Control (RBAC) access-control mechanism for granting users a minimum set of privileges to perform their function within the business.
 All access to the POLAR platform is closely monitored and subject to change control mechanisms.

-We employ data encryption across all communication paths (TLS 1.2) and customer datasets ensuring data is securely transferred and stored.
+We employ data encryption across all communication paths, and at rest, ensuring customer data is securely transferred and stored.

 The security team utilise monitoring and analytics capabilities to identify potentially malicious activity on POLAR infrastructure.
 User and system behaviors are monitored for suspicious activity, while any investigations performed are supported by incident reporting and response procedures.